After child dies, US regulator warns about Peloton treadmill

-NEW YORK (AP) — Safety regulators warned people with kids and pets Saturday to immediately stop using a treadmill made by Peloton after one child died and nearly 40 others were injured.
+NEW YORK (AP) — Safety regulators warned people with kids and pets Saturday to immediately stop using a treadmill made by Peloton after one child died and others were injured.

-The U.S. Consumer Product Safety Commission said it received reports of children and a pet being pulled, pinned and entrapped under the rear roller of the Tread+ treadmill, leading to fractures, scrapes and the death of one child.
+The U.S. Consumer Product Safety Commission said children and at least one pet were pulled, pinned, and entrapped under the rear roller of the Tread+ treadmill, leading to fractures, scrapes and the death of one child.

+The safety commission said in a news release and in emails that it knows of 39 “incidents” with the treadmill, involving “multiple” or “dozens” of children, but it did not specify the number of children.
+It said the majority of the incidents resulted in injuries, including one death.

+Of the 39 incidents, 23 involved children, according to New York-based Peloton Interactive Inc.; 15 included objects like medicine balls, and one included a pet, it said.

-New York-based Peloton Interactive Inc. said in a news release that the warning was “inaccurate and misleading.”
+Peloton said in a news release that the warning from the safety commission was “inaccurate and misleading.”
 It said there’s no reason to stop using the treadmill as long as children and pets are kept away from it at all times, it is turned off when not in use, and a safety key is removed.

 But the safety commission said that in at least one episode, a child was pulled under the treadmill while a parent was running on it, suggesting it can be dangerous to children even while a parent is present.